 [Modify the following paragraphs.]

-To enter PPS mode, the PCP announces the start of the first PCP Doze BI and the number of successive PCP Doze BIs through the DMG Wakeup Schedule element (8.4.2.130 (DMG Wakeup Schedule element)) and includes this element within DMG Beacon or Announce frames.
-The DMG Wakeup Schedule element shall be transmitted at least dot11MaxLostBeacons times before the PCP enters PPS mode.
+To enter PPS mode, or to modify an established WS, the PCP announces a WS through a DMG Wakeup Schedule element (8.4.2.130 (DMG Wakeup Schedule element)) included in a DMG Beacon, Announce, or any Action frame.
+The PCP may also include an Awake Window element (8.4.2.136 (Awake Window element)) together with the DMG Wakeup Schedule element to indicate the intended length of the awake window beginning with first BI in the WS.

+The PCP can assume that all associated STAs have received a WS and the Awake Window element that can optionally be transmitted with the WS at the earlier of the following events,

+The PCP has transmitted the DMG Wakeup Schedule element in DMG Beacon or Announce frames for at least dot11MaxLostBeacons successive beacon intervals.

+The PCP has confirmed that each associated STA has received the DMG Wakeup Schedule element by receiving an ACK or a response frame from each associated STA in response to a request frame that includes the DMG Wakeup Schedule element.

-The first PCP Doze BI starts at the instant specified by the value of the BI Start Time field of the announced DMG Wakeup Schedule element, and the number of successive PCP Doze BIs is specified by the Number of Awake/Doze BIs field in the DMG Wakeup Schedule element..active mode or in In order to transition from PPS mode to active mode, the PCP stops including the DMG Wakeup Schedule element in DMG Beacon and Announce frames.
+The first PCP Awake BI of a sleep cycle in a WS starts at the instant specified by the value of the BI Start Time field of the announced DMG Wakeup Schedule element, and the number of successive PCP Awake BIs is specified by the Number of Awake BIs field in the DMG Wakeup Schedule element.
+Once in PPS mode, the PCP transitions between Awake BI and Doze BI according to the WS it has established.

+NOTE—The PCP may need to behave as it is in active mode or in an Awake BI to some associated STAs for a number of planned successive PCP Doze BIs if it has not been able to confirm the reception of its WS by each associated STA, and it has not transmitted its WS through DMG Beacon or Announce frames over dot11MaxLostBeacons successive beacon intervals.

-NOTE—As long as the PCP has not transmitted a DMG Beacon or Announce frame that does not include a DMG Wakeup Schedule element it is in PPS mode, including possibly after the last PCP Doze BI indicated in an announced DMG Wakeup Schedule element.
+In order to transition from PPS mode to active mode, the PCP stops including the DMG Wakeup Schedule element in DMG Beacon and Announce frames.
+A DMG STA that has received a PCP WS shall assume the PCP WS is in effect until it either receives a DMG Beacon or Announce frame that does not include a DMG Wakeup Schedule element or receives a different PCP WS.

-In a PCP Doze BI, the PCP should schedule an ATI.
-The PCP should transmit an Announce frame during the ATI to associated STAs during the ATI.
+In a PCP Doze BI, the PCP should schedule a BTI or ATI.
+If scheduling an ATI, the PCP should transmit an Announce frame during the ATI to associated STAs during the ATI.

 NOTE—The PCP provides the PBSS timing synchronization (TSF).
-Transmitting frequent TSF information through Announce frames is important when there are non-PCP STAs in the PBSS that rely on TSF information to communicate directly with each other.
+Transmitting frequent TSF information through DMG Beacon or Announce frames is important when there are non-PCP STAs in the PBSS that rely on TSF information to communicate directly with each other.

 10.2.6.4 ATIM frame usage for power management of non-AP STAs